annefou/metos_python/_episodes/02-formats.md

 ~~~
 {: .python}

+> ### Types of netCDF files?
+>
+> There are four NetCDF format variants according to the [Unidata NetCDF FAQ page](http://www.unidata.ucar.edu/software/netcdf/docs/faq.html#fv1):
+>
+> - the classic format,
+> - the 64-bit offset format,
+> - the NetCDF-4 format, and
+> - the NetCDF-4 classic model format.
+While this seems to add even more complexity to using NetCDF files, the reality is that unless you are generating NetCDF files, most applications read NetCDF files regardless of type with no issues.
+This aspect has been abstracted for the general user!
+>
+> The classic format has its roots in the original version of the NetCDF standard.
+It is the default for new files.
+>
+> The 64-bit offset simply allows for larger dataset to be created.
+Prior to the offset, files would be limited to 2 GB.
+> A 64-bit machine is not required to read a 64-bit file.
+This point should not be a concern for many users.
+>
+> The NetCDF-4 format adds many new features related to compression and multiple unlimited dimensions.
+NetCDF-4 is essentially a special case of the [HDF5](#hdf)
+> file format. netCDF4 is and extension to the classic model often called netCDF3. netCDF4 adds more powerful forms of data representation and data types at
+> the expense of some additional complexity; it is based on [HDF](#hdf) and therefore requires the installation of the HDF libraries prior to
+> the installation of netCDF.
+It you installed netCDF without having HDF libraries on your machine, then you probably only have netCDF3.
+>
+> The NetCDF-4 classic model format attempts to bridge gaps between the original NetCDF file and NetCDF-4.
+>
+> Luckily for us, the [NetCDF4 Python module](https://github.com/Unidata/netcdf4-python) handles many of these differences.
+{: .callout}

 ### CF conventions?

 netCDF format is self-describing but very flexible and you still have to decide how to encode your data into the format: